Dhilan100/Dhilan100/README.md

 # Currently working on

 - Recently discovered a way to revive my full bricked psp 3000 which 12 years ago was thought impossive by the modding community.
-The bricking occured due to tampering of the bios files.
+The bricking occured due to tampering of the flash nand.
 The new method is to create a form of pandora battery called
   BaryonSweeper battery, Despertar del Cementerio v10 magicstick and pysweeper.
 This should allow me to breathe life to a Dissidia Duo Decim Collector's edition PSP (kinda expensive now) and bring back potential retro repair work for psp 3000.

 ### Lets Connect!